carlosaore/winning-project/README.md

 ## Features
-* See best items along icons for your trade
+* get best deals for your items, space-monkeys and sexy-farmers
-* price fluctutaion is integrated
+* integrated price fluctuation
 * certified API about trading prices and data in medieval towns and markets

 To-do list:
 * Arrows will turn into different colors, depending on how good your trade is.
-* See in a graph how the fluctuation was.
+* Integrate a graph showing the fluctuation

 ## Contact